Hexagon/pup/docs/src/faq.md

 A: You can pass environment variables to your processes using the `env` property in the `ProcessConfiguration` object.
 This property accepts an object where keys represent the environment variable names and values represent their corresponding values.

-**Q: Can I run multiple instances of Pup simultaneously?**
+**Q: Can I run multiple ecosystems simultaneously?**

-A: Yes, you can run multiple instances of Pup simultaneously.
+A: Yes, you can run multiple ecosystems simultaneously.
 However, it is essential to ensure that each instance has a separate configuration file and that they do not conflict with each other in terms of process IDs or shared resources.

 **Q: Is there a limit to the number of processes Pup can manage?**